JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 </html>
 ```

 Accessing the options screen will now show our options!
-However, since there’s no functional code yet, it’s not particularly useful.
+However, since there's no functional code yet, it's not particularly useful.

 Create the `options.js` file inside the `js` folder, this will contain all of the JavaScript for our options page.
 The options page contains 2 pieces of functionality; saving preferences, and loading preferences.

 ### Saving options

-First, an event listener must be added to the “Save” button, so that saving happens when it is pressed.
+First, an event listener must be added to the "Save" button, so that saving happens when it is pressed.
 Add the following into `options.js`:

 ```javascript
 document.getElementById('save').addEventListener('click', save);
 ```

 Now we need to create the `save` function that the listener calls.
-This function gets the list of sites from the text area and the “Display scrub summary?” checkbox answer, then places them in Chrome storage.
+This function gets the list of sites from the text area and the "Display scrub summary?" checkbox answer, then places them in Chrome storage.
 Note that `displaySavedMessage` is the function to be called when data has been successfully saved.
 This function just displays a piece of text in the status field of the page, then removes it after 2 seconds.

 ```javascript
 function save() {